jannis-baratheon/stackoverflow--docker-container-synchronization-example/README.md

 # Docker container synchronization example

-This is an example of how to synchronize docker containers, i.e. how to make a container wait until a dependant container starts up.
+This is an example of how to synchronize docker containers, i.e. how to make some containers wait for dependant containers to start.

-The idea is that every container opens up a diagnostic port which serves component's status (warming up/running) for other containers to test on and delay their start until the dependant containers are ready.
+The idea is that every container opens up a diagnostic port which serves component's status (warming up/running).
+The dependant containers can then delay their start until the server is ready.